 Your website’s homepage is a great tool to communicate with your existing and prospective customers quickly and efficiently.
 This sort of notice can be used for emergency notifications like in the case of the Bay Area fires (evacuations, different hours, etc.).
 At the time of this article, many advisory notices that we are adding for clients have to do with COVID-19.

-Why have such a notice on your website?
+Why should you have such a notice on your own website?

 - Most importantly, you want to communicate clearly the steps you and your team are taking to comply with federal, state, and local regulations related to the Coronavirus pandemic.